Seven Easy Inverter Circuits for Beginners

 How Can It Be Tried?

-Connect a 60-watt incandescent light bulb to the inverter's output socket for testing purposes.
+First you have to connect a 60-watt incandescent light bulb to the output socket of the microinverter for testing.

-Next, attach the supply terminals of a 12 V automotive battery that has been fully charged.
+Next, you should attach the supply terminals of a charged 12 V automotive battery.

 Operation of Circuits